A Comprehensive Survey on Relation Extraction: Recent Advances and New Frontiers: RE with Pre-trained Language Models

-To avoid such labor densities of constructing prompts, recent works \cite{schick2020automatically} pay attention to automatically generating and searching prompts. \citeauthor{shin2020autoprompt} \shortcite{shin2020autoprompt} designed AUTOPROMPT to automatically create prompts by a gradient-guided search.
-It shows that masked language models (MLMs) can be effectively used as relation extractors without additional fine-tuning. \citeauthor{gao2021making} \shortcite{gao2021making} deployed a few-shot fine-tuning of the language model to dynamically incorporate demonstrations into the context, including relation classification.
-Moreover, some studies propose continuous prompts while fixing all PLM parameters, and experiments show that such soft prompts work well on few-shot RE datasets.
-Drawing the inspiration from prompting, \citeauthor{li2021prefix} \shortcite{li2021prefix} proposed the prefix-tuning, which attends the subsequence tokens to prompt the PLMs.
-It only learns 0.1\% of parameters, which is different from the fine-tuning PLMs would modify all the parameters of large PLMs. \citeauthor{qin2021learning} \shortcite{qin2021learning} and \citeauthor{lester2021power} \shortcite{lester2021power} proposed to model prompts as continuous vectors optimized by a mixture of prompts.
-To incorporate knowledge among relation labels into the prompt, \citeauthor{chen2022knowprompt} \shortcite{chen2022knowprompt} proposed a Knowledge-aware Prompt-tuning (KnowPrompt) method to prompt PLM by converting RE into a task of recovering masked (missing) words.
-KnowPrompt synergistically optimizes the learnable virtual type words and answer words representation with structured constraints.
+To avoid the labor-intensive process of constructing prompts, recent works \cite{shin2020autoprompt,gao2021making,schick2020automatically} pay attention to automatically generating and searching prompts.
+For example, \citeauthor{shin2020autoprompt} \shortcite{shin2020autoprompt} designed AUTOPROMPT to automatically create prompts by a gradient-guided search.
+It shows that masked language models (MLMs) can be effectively used as relation extractors without additional fine-tuning.
+Moreover, some studies \cite{li2021prefix,qin2021learning,lester2021power} propose continuous prompts while fixing all PLM parameters, and experiments show that such soft prompts work well on few-shot RE datasets.
+Drawing inspiration from prompting, \citeauthor{li2021prefix} \shortcite{li2021prefix} proposed the prefix-tuning, which attends the subsequence tokens to prompt the PLMs. \citeauthor{qin2021learning} \shortcite{qin2021learning} and \citeauthor{lester2021power} \shortcite{lester2021power} proposed to model prompts as continuous vectors optimized by a mixture of prompts.